awslabs/aws-config-rdk/docs/reference/deploy.rst

    :prog: rdk deploy
    :nodescription:

-   This command will deploy the specified Rule(s) to the Account and Region determined by the credentials being used to execute the command, and the value of the AWS_DEFAULT_REGION environment variable, unless those credentials or region are overrided using the common flags.
+   This command will deploy the specified Rule(s) to the Account and Region determined by the credentials being used to execute the command, and the value of the AWS_DEFAULT_REGION environment variable, unless those credentials or region are overridden using the common flags.

    Once deployed, RDK will _not_ explicitly start a Rule evaluation.
 Depending on the changes being made to your Config Rule setup AWS Config may re-evaluate the deployed Rules automatically, or you can run an evaluation using the AWS configservice CLI.